Milestone developments in quantum Information and No-Go theorems: No-go theorems

-Under this section we provide the developments for important no-go theorems in quantum information.
-No-go theorem implies the impossibility of a particular physical situation.
+In this section we consider important no-go theorems in theory of quantum information~\cite{Pathak}.
+A no-go theorem implies the impossibility of a particular physical situation~\cite{nogo1,nogo2}.
 These theorems have the major impact on the experimental development of quantum information.
 All these theorems are developed by taking the linear property of quantum mechanics.
 Here in the following subsections we discuss important no-go theorems with their corresponding proofs.